 Business organization considerations involve how the business entity is taxed, the amount of individual liability, and the amount of control an individual has over the business.
-For instance, in a sole proprietorship, the business is the individual.
+Generally speaking, over the past decade the limited liability company (LLC) has been the business organization of choice for most new business owners.
+However, there are other forms of business organizations that may be preferable and/or appropriate.
+For instance, in a sole proprietorship business entity, there is only one business owner.
 In this sense, the individual has full authority and control over the business but also assumes unlimited liability for all debts incurred by the business, and the business is taxed as an individual.